SushmitaGoswami/distributed_system/README.md

 There are some problems with consistent hashing too.
 For example, if the deterministic hash function always maps more keys to a single node, then that node may be overloaded.
 Hence multiple hash function can be used to map the keys.
 In this way, a single node can be assigned to keys from multiple different ranges from the hash space.

+### Data Replication.
+In order to avoid any failure of a node and loss of a shard, multiple copies of same data would be maintained.
+Now, the question is how data between different copies would be synced.

+#### Different Architentures

+1. **Eventual Consistency** - All the writes will be done in master node and data will be synced asynchronously to slave nodes.
+But user may find stale data at any point.
+But it will ensure high availibity and lower latency.
+2. **Strict Consistency** -  Write operation would be completed only after all the data would be synced to slave.
+But it will slow down the system. so the solution is to use Quorum Consensus.

+#### Quorum Consensus
+Let's define,
+R = no of nodes a reader needs to read from.
+W = no of nodes a writer needs to write to.
+N = total no of nodes in a cluster.

+R + W > N

+if the abode formula is maintained then, there would be atleast 1 overlapping node.
+For eahc record, along with the data, version is maintained.
+So when a reader performs a read, it will check the version field of all the different versions of the data read from different cluster and atleast one will show the updated data.

+For read intensive operation, R can be kept as 2 to increase the performance of read operation.